Consumer Proposal FAQs

 The simple answer is yes.
 If you have a credit card that is at a zero balance when you file your consumer proposal you may keep it.
 If you don’t have a credit card that is at a zero balance then you can apply for a secured credit card after the approval of your consumer proposal.

-Your spouse is not responsible for your debts unless your spouse and you have joint debt or if they are a co-signer on your debt.
-Your spouse’s credit rating will not be impacted by your consumer proposal filing unless they fail to pay debts that they are responsible for.
+Your spouse is not responsible for your debts unless your spouse and yourself have joint debt or if they are a co-signer on your debt.
+Your spouse’s credit rating will not be impacted by your consumer proposal filing unless they fail to pay debts they are responsible for.

 Once your consumer proposal has been accepted by your creditors, you can once again apply for credit and start the process of rebuilding your credit score.
 Because your credit score has been impacted negatively by filing the consumer proposal, you will likely need to start by applying for a secured credit card.
 A secured credit card is where you give the financial institution a security deposit and they extend credit to use and pay as you would with a regular credit card.
 This is not to be confused with a prepaid credit card, which does not report on your credit bureau.

 A consumer proposal is legislated by the Bankruptcy and Insolvency Act, as is bankruptcy, but they are not considered the same.
-With a consumer proposal, you are simply making an offer to your creditors to settle your debts.
+With a consumer proposal you are simply making an offer to your creditors to settle your debts.
 This can be done by way of monthly or lump sum payment, with the sale of an asset, or not, it’s your decision, and the terms can be flexible.
-In a bankruptcy, your assets vest or are assigned to the Trustee and may need to be sold or redeemed, except for those assets that you are allowed to keep.
+In a bankruptcy, your assets vest or are assigned to the Trustee and may need to be sold or redeemed, except for those assets which are considered exempt under the Court Order Enforcement Act.